Assessing and Explaining the Persuadability of Large Language Models as Legal Decision Tools: Conclusions and Future Work

 \section{Conclusions and Future Work}

 We present results showing the persuadability of a range of frontier closed and open-weights LLMs faced with hard legal questions from real world cases.
-We confirm these models' persuadability, show how this varies across models, and offer some explanations for why this may be the case.
-We also offer some tentative conclusions on how far persuadability is a function of the content versus the form of arguments presented.
+We show how persuadability varies across models, and offer some explanations for why this may be the case.
+We offer some tentative indications of how far persuadability is a function of the content versus the form of the arguments presented, the significance of party and argument order, and how different quantities, types and diversities of arguments affect Judge model persuadability.

-Our motivating question was whether and to what extent LLMs meet the requirement that an administrative or judicial decision-maker is capable of being persuaded, while also being able to make and stand over their own decisions.
-In this light, some conclusions can be drawn.
-In the case of the smaller models, where lower persuadability may reflect difficulty evaluating competing arguments, our results suggest these models are to that extent inappropriate in this role.
-In contrast, the lower persuadability of our larger models is likely better explained by these models forming their own views about the substantive question.
-However, even for these larger models, very high figures for $p_2max$ in particular indicate that they are, at least sometimes, very strongly affected in their decisions by the form and content of arguments presented to them.
+What conclusions can we draw from these results for the motivating question of whether and to what extent LLMs meet the requirement that an administrative or judicial decision-maker is capable of being persuaded, while also being able to make and stand over their own decision?
+Because we do not suggest that there is a `correct' quantifiable answer to how persuadable a judge should be, we cannot say that any of these models necessarily strikes that `correct' balance.
+In the case of the smaller models, where lower persuadability appears to reflect difficulty evaluating competing arguments, our results suggest these models are to that extent inappropriate in this role.
+In the case of our larger models, by contrast, lower persuadability appears to be better explained by these models forming their own views about the substantive question.
+However, even for these larger models, very high figures for $p_2max$ in particular indicate that they are, at least sometimes, very strongly affected in their decisions by the quality of arguments presented to them.
 Whether this is excessive is ultimately a political question, reflecting our expectations of our justice system, and how it treats less able subjects in particular.
-At a minimum, these choices should be made cognisant of the persuadability characteristics of candidate models.

-Our research points towards a number of open questions.
-First, which features are persuading our Judge models in particular instances?
-Second, does (and under what circumstances) exposure to argument improve the quality of decisions reached?
-And third, how does persuadability of models in relation to hard questions compare with relevant human experts, including senior lawyers and judges?
-While the resource implications of this latter task are substantial, we hope that future research can take up these tasks.
+More generally, our results on the significance of party and argument order highlight the instability of all of our models in the face of legally irrelevant variations in model input.
+Results are not simply a function of facts and law.
+At a minimum, we suggest that any decisions to deploy LLMs as administrative or legal decision-makers or decision assistants must be made cognisant of the persuadability and stability of the specific models adopted.